mangapress/mangapress/README.md

 ## Changelog
 ### 2.9
    * Updated navigation CSS
-   * Eliminated "Order By" Option.
+   * Removed "Order By" Option.
 Now defaults to date.
+   * Removed "Use Theme Template" options.
+Now defaults to using theme templates.

 ### 2.8